 She has been recognized by Hispanic Business magazine as a “Woman of the Year” and by Latino Leaders magazine as one of the “25 Most Influential Hispanic Lawyers” in the U.S. Brigida also has been recognized by Super Lawyers for Litigation, by Best Lawyers in America for Employment Law, and by Global Investigations Review as one of the 2018 “Women in Investigations: One Hundred Investigation Specialists From Around the World.”

 Brigida is fluent in Spanish and is a member of the American Law Institute and a Fellow of the American Bar Foundation.
-She also serves as an Adjunct Professor at Georgetown University Law Center.

 Education: Boston College Law School, J.D.; University of Florida, B.S.